airbnb/javascript/README.md

 ## <a name='modules'>Modules</a>

   - The module should start with a `!`.
 This ensures that if a malformed module forgets to include a final semicolon there aren't errors in production when the scripts get concatenated.
-  - The file should be named with camelCase, live in a folder with the same name, and match the name of the single export.
+  - The file should be named with camelCase, live in a folder with the same name, and match the name of the single export. *RMW: at the very least, let's name the file with underscores as it will be consistent with ruby files*
   - Add a method called noConflict() that sets the exported module to the previous version.
   - Always declare `'use strict;'` at the top of the module.